 Planning, design, financing, administration, and risk-management functions associated with managing facilities and events are examined.
 How to use System Analysis and Design as well as other Information Technology processes is emphasized.
-Prerequisites: ORG 150 or permission of instructor.

-ORG 301 Principles of Finance
+Principles of Finance

 This course covers the principles and practices of the Corporate Finance function and its importance to overall organizational success.
 Emphasis will be placed on financial statement analysis, cash flow analysis, capital budgeting, and capital structure.
 Students will also learn how to use spreadsheet technology to perform financial calculations.
 Prerequisite: ACC 201, ACC 202.